 The process of reseeding is similar to that of seeding your torrent.

-That way, to anyone watching, it will look like your torrenting from a different location than you actually are.
-We’ve gone over the best VPNs for torrenting to make it easier on you to select the best one.
+That way, to anyone watching, it will look like you’re torrenting from a different location than you actually are.
+We’ve gone over the best VPNs for torrenting to make it easier for you to select the best one.

 Seeding torrents that are tracked